October 22, 2020

 Refinancing to pay off a debt really doesn't pay off the debt; it simply moves the debt from one creditor to another.
-There are advantages to and solid reasons for doing this.
+There are advantages and solid reasons for doing this.
 One is that the current interest rates on 15- and possibly even 30-year mortgages may be lower than your student loan and other interest rates.
-In such a case, refinancing could make sense, but to determine if this is a good choice for you, make sure that you understand the cost of refinancing, and what that means to the length of your loan over time.
-Here is a summary of some things to consider when refinancing:
+In such cases, refinancing could make sense, but to determine if this is a good choice for you, make sure that you understand the cost of refinancing, and what that means for the length of your loan over time.
+Here are some things to consider when refinancing:

 - Interest Rates.
-What are the are the interest rates on the outstanding debts that you want to consolidate, and how does they compare with refinancing rates you are considering?
+What are the interest rates on the outstanding debts that you want to consolidate, and how do they compare with refinance rates you are considering?

 - Closing Costs Needed to Refinance vs. Future Interest Savings.
-There are costs involved with refinancing that you'll need to factor in when trying to determine if refinancing makes sense.
-If those costs will end up exceeding your savings from consolidating your debt, you may want to instead try to pay down that debt.
+There are costs involved with refinancing that you'll need to factor in when trying to determine if this strategy makes sense.
+If those costs end up exceeding your savings from consolidating your debt, you instead may want to try paying down that debt.

 - Extension of the Length of Your Mortgage.
 By refinancing, would you end up extending the length of your mortgage?
-If you’ve already been paying down your mortgage by at least a few years, and you refinance, you may end up resetting your loan term to 30 years.
+If you have already been paying down your mortgage for at least a few years, and you refinance, you may end up resetting your loan term to 30 years.
 If you have a 30-year mortgage and decide to refinance to consolidate debt, you may want to choose a shorter-term loan for the new mortgage, such as one for a 15- or 20-year period.

 - Planned Length of Time in Your Home.
 You should consider how much longer you plan on being in your home before a potential move.